etan18/Obsidian-Notes/Machine Learning/Artificial Intelligence/alignment.md

 GRPO is a [[reinforcement learning]]-based fine-tuning method pioneered in the DeepSeek models.
 The model samples multiple responses and uses a learned reward model to score each, updating the policy based on their relative performance, efficiently eliminating the need for a separate value model.

 ![[grpo.png]]
+## self-refinement
+In self-refinement, we iteratively:
+1. **Generate**: map from task description to answer/solution, possibly given existing critique of past answers/solutions
+2. **Verify**: map from task description and a proposed answer/solution to some type of feedback Terminate when the verifier is “satisfied”, or until some maximum number of iterations.
+In this method, the LLM generating the output is also performing verification, leading to several shortcomings:
+- The model doesn't know what it doesn't know --> need external feedback/oracle
+- Models struggle to identify errors they’re likely to make

 ---
 ## weak-to-strong generalization